In this article, I share with you our Oliviada extra virgin olive oil extraction process step by step with our video, pictures and infographic.

 * In December- January, olives are ripened well which increases yield in terms of release of olives from the tree branches.

 * However, over-mature olives at the end of January do not possess the best sensory qualities for oil production.

 Therefore, the best olive harvesting time is frequently a compromise between harvesting efficiency and final oil quality.

 What is cold extracted olive oil?

 Cold extraction ensures the highest quality for extra virgin olive oil.
-Cold extraction refers to a temperature lower than 80.6oF (27oC) during crushing the olive paste.
-This way of extracting olive oil ensures the highest level of polyphenols, nutrients, aromas and flavors to be preserved.
+Cold extraction refers to a temperature lower than 80.6F (27C) during crushing the olive paste.
+This way of extracting olive oil ensures the highest level of polyphenols, nutrients, aromas, and flavors are preserved.

-As well, sometimes you hear the first cold pressed olive oil, where first refers to the olive oil production from a first crushing of olives.
+As well, sometimes you hear the first cold-pressed olive oil, where first refers to the olive oil production from the first crushing of olives.
 As a result, it ensures a superior taste and greater health benefits.

 How do you extract extra virgin olive oil?

 As to get the top-grade extra virgin olive oil, the olives must be pressed just once within 8 hours after harvest and olive oil extracted by using mechanical means at a mill.
 By using the first cold extraction method where no heat or chemicals involved comparing to refined oil.

 As a result of cold extraction, you make the best taste and aroma of olive oil, containing a high level of nutrients and antioxidants with extremely low acidity.